goobar-dev/kotlin-302-intermediate-kotlin/README.md

 To open, and start the course you'll need to do the following

 ### Installing the EduTools Plugin
-1. Install IntelliJ
+1. Install Android Studio
-2. Open IntelliJ Preferences/Settings
+2. Open Android Studio Preferences/Settings
 3. Navigate to Plugins -> Marketplace
 4. Search for `EduTools` plugin
 5. Install the plugin, and restart your IDE

 ### Starting the Course
 1. Download the course zip from this repo
-2. Open IntelliJ
+2. Open Android Studio
 3. On the start screen, navigate to My Courses -> Start New Course
 4. Select My Courses -> Open Course From Disk
 5. Navigate to, and select, the course zip downloaded from this repo